astropy/astropy/docs/development/index.rst

 Development
 ***********

-The developer documentation contains instructions for how to contribute to Astropy or affiliated packages.
+The developer documentation contains instructions for how to contribute to ``astropy`` or affiliated packages.
 This includes setting up a development environment, installing and testing the development version, as well as coding, documentation, and testing guidelines.